Scheduled MonumentsEnglandThe Old Lower Hodder Bridge

 What is The Old Lower Hodder Bridge?

-The Old Lower Hodder Bridge is a medieval stone bridge crossing the River Hodder in Lancashire.
+The Old Lower Hodder Bridge is a medieval stone arch bridge spanning the River Hodder near Whitewell in the Forest of Bowland, Lancashire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003563.

 Who is responsible for protecting The Old Lower Hodder Bridge?